jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 #### Issuer URL:

-`https://[YOUR-DOMAIN].auth0.com/` (this can be found from your JWT metadata endpoint: https://[YOUR-DOMAIN].auth0.com/.well-known/openid-configuration, in the `issuer` field.)
+This can be found from your OpenID Configuration endpoint: https://[YOUR-DOMAIN].auth0.com/.well-known/openid-configuration, in the `issuer` field.

 #### Audience: